BenBarlev/colocWE/readme.md

-We are learning to communicate on a new level of volume. and it will be own by us.
+We are learning to communicate on a new level of volume. and it will be own by you and me and they but also no one.

 colocWE is an ambitious project suggesting we are in the opportunity (and urge) to form a new way of communication for very big participants.